Daniel-Liu-c0deb0t/3D-Neural-Network-Adversarial-Attacks/README.md

 # 3D Point Cloud Adversarial Attacks and Defenses
 Adversarial attacks and defenses on neural networks that process 3D point cloud data, namely PointNet and PointNet++.
 The preprint paper is available on Arxiv [here](https://arxiv.org/abs/1901.03006).

+Note that files modified from the PointNet and PointNet++ source codes are included.
+Some files may need to be moved to the correct location before running experiments.

 ## Highlights
 ### Attacks
 - Fast/iterative gradient sign